civicrm/civicrm-user-guide/docs/organising-your-data/contacts.md

 types.

 Think of contacts as the centre of your CiviCRM universe.
-All of the other building blocks of CiviCRM, like relationships, actvities, groups and contributions connect to contacts in some way.
+All of the other building blocks of CiviCRM, like relationships, activities, groups and contributions connect to contacts in some way.

 ## A quick look at contacts